Our Walking Tour of San Francisco with a Baby (with Itinerary!)

 The historic Ferry Building (also known as Pier One) has Port of San Francisco emblazoned across the front.
 We started here because of the proximity to the BART (Embarcadero) station and the opportunity to snag breakfast.
 The Ferry Building houses an eclectic collection of shops and restaurants.
 The area in front is a rotating market of artisan crafts.
 If you continue, you will pass all the piers along the way.

 Most importantly, baby-wearing our 11-month-old daughter with this breathable Boba carrier was sublime.
 If your baby is older like ours, consider a possible backache!
-It allowed us to zoom around most streets without worries about sidewalks, transportation, and pedestrians.
-However, if you are planning on babywearing, I would leave the long, hilly trek to Lombard street off the list!
+It allowed us to zoom around most streets without worrying about sidewalks, traffic, or pedestrians.
+However, if you are planning to babywear, I would leave the long, hilly trek up Lombard Street off the list!

 Fisherman’s Wharf

 Fisherman’s Wharf encompasses the northern waterfront area of San Francisco from Ghirardelli Square down to Pier 35.
-Often used interchangeably with Pier 39, Fisherman’s Wharf is the neighborhood we debated whether to visit.
+Often used interchangeably with Pier 39, Fisherman’s Wharf is the neighborhood we debated visiting.
 It’s a top-rated tourist attraction, but is it just a tourist trap?

 The verdict?
 Worth it.
 The sea lions were amazing, and we completed many must-dos in a relatively small area.